Problems in the family

 Stop FGM

-Seek help with addiction problems such as:
+Seek help for addiction problems such as:

 The whole family is affected when a family member becomes mentally ill.